timbrinded/terra-chess/README.md

 ## Instructions for use

-For now it's just using:
+For now it's just using unit tests:
 ```
 cargo test
 ```

-However to see ASCII logos of what's going on, use:
+Additional information available by
 ```
 cargo test -- --nocapture
 ```